yonglid/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Bluebonnet Data - Data Guide!
+This guide is designed to act as a compendium of every data source used by Bluebonnet teams, as well as a reference for teams looking for data sources or references on how to use them.
+Please update or add to this guide by suggesting edits!

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in R and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Feel free to edit it and use it as a base for your own documentation.

 # Authentication